Specialisation in Conference Interpreting

 Before you begin your studies, we recommend you to spend some time abroad to improve your language skills and enhance your cultural knowledge.

 In order to be admitted to the MA in Applied Linguistics, you need to have a recognised Bachelor’s degree, preferably in modern languages or media/communication studies, or an equivalent tertiary level qualification.
-You are also required to pass an aptitude test to demonstrate your practical skills.
-Candidates with a degree in an unrelated subject area take an additional test in linguistics.
+You are also required to pass a professional aptitude test to demonstrate your practical skills.
+Candidates with a degree in an unrelated subject area take an additional test of competence.

 Candidates for the specialisation in Conference Interpreting also have to provide evidence of English language competence (at least C1 level) and, in the case of non-native speakers of German, of German language competence (at least C2 level).
 This evidence can be in the form of language certificates, study records, job references, etc. Candidates who are unable to provide evidence of this kind will be required to take a written language test (PDF 41,7 KB) at the ZHAW.